dayton-outar/glif/algos/js/codility/dynamic/MINABSSUM.md

 |--:|--:|--:|--:|--:|--:|--:|--:|--:|--:|---:|
 | 2 | 2 | 1 | 1 | 0 | 0 |-1 |-1 |-1 |-1 |-1  |

 At this point within the inner loop, `j` is equal to the `target` (which is the largest possible _sum_ without exceeding $S \over 2$).
-So, the entire process terminates at the instructions shown below,
+So, the entire process terminates through the first condition at the instructions shown below,

 ```js
 if(j === target) {